aimeos/aimeos-docs/src/config/admin-jsonadm/resource.md

 ## groups

-List of user groups that are allowed to manage order base items
+List of user groups that are allowed to manage order items

 ```
 admin/jsonadm/resource/order/groups = Array